School buses cancelled in Leeds-Grenville

-BROCKVILLE – With a winter storm hitting the region Friday, some students will be getting an extra long weekend.
+BROCKVILLE – With ice pellets and freezing rain expected later today (Tuesday), some students are getting an extra long Family Day weekend.

 Student Transportation of Eastern Ontario cancelled all buses serving Upper Canada District School Board and Catholic District School Board of Eastern Ontario schools.